psychemedia/winter-tales/src/gawain_notes.md

 # Sir Gawain and the Green Knight

 *Based on Simon Armitage's 2007 translation.
-Oiginal peparation notes for tellings at Babushka Books, Shanklin, December, 2023, and various partial practice tellings in folk nights at Dairyman's Daughter, Arreton, and The Waverley, Carisbrooke, prior to that.*
+Original preparation notes for tellings at Babushka Books, Shanklin, December, 2023, and various partial practice tellings in folk nights at Dairyman's Daughter, Arreton, and The Waverley, Carisbrooke, prior to that.*

 *Notes include possible break points for telling in episodic form.*